 As a marketing and sales professional, I constantly evaluate lead generation tools and I’m always on the lookout for new techniques and strategies for generating greater interest in my company, with the ultimate goal being increased sales.
 Like everyone else, in making my decisions, I rely heavily on the power of word-of-mouth recommendations.
-Along those lines, there’s no doubt that your message, or lack thereof, can spread virally without your control.
+Along those lines, there’s no doubt that your message, or lack thereof, can spread virally without your control and have an impact on your brand reputation.
 Mark Smiciklas from the Social Media Examiner says it clearly.
 “Word of mouth marketing (WOMM) has the power to quickly build up or tear down the reputations of products, services and organizations.”

 In my previous post – “How to Ruin Your Brand Reputation in 45 Minutes or Less“- I relayed an unpleasant travel experience that set the stage for a windfall of negative referrals for a company whose executives I sat next to on a plane.
 Their inability to represent their brands well is sure to lead to lost sales and damage to their credibility for years to come.

 How can you get more customers while you make sure that your brand reputation remains unscathed, even as your team explores the vast expanses of social media, and travels the world – taking your brand image with them wherever they go?
 Below are my recommendations to ensure your company reputation stays strong and intact, and that you lay the groundwork for future product or service sales:

 1) Always know your audience to keep your brand reputation intact

 You are always selling, whether you are at Starbucks ordering coffee, waiting for your flight or standing in an elevator – your brand is always with you.
 You never know who you will meet – they could be your next customer or a person who impacts your brand in a positive or negative way.
 Be aware of that fact, and put your best foot forward at all times.